eduardokum/laravel-mail-auto-embed/README.md

 </tr>
 ```

-If you do not want to embed the image to use some kind of image tracker, simply add the attribute `data-skip-embed` in image tag.
+If you do not want to use automatic embedding for specific images (because they are hosted elsewhere, if you want to use some kind of image tracker, etc.)
+simply add the attribute `data-skip-embed` in the image tag:

 ```html
 <img src="https://domain.com/logo.png" data-skip-embed class="img-header">
 ```

-## How it's works

-It traverses the html rendered and replaces all the images that have a url by the same embedded in the body of the email.
-To skip the replace, add the tag in the image `data-skip-embed`